CodosaurusLLC/CodosaurusLLC.github.io/about.md

 on evenings, weekends, and between "permanent" positions.&nbsp;
-In 2009, I _finally_ managed to land a job that would get me real-world experience in "modern" languages (including some that I had taught myself over the years).&nbsp;
+In 2009, I _finally_ managed to land a job that would get me real-world experience in "modern" languages (including two I had taught myself over the years, and another I learned as "post-interview homework").&nbsp;
 In 2011, I wanted to get more experience particularly in Ruby, and felt that freelancing was the best way to do that, so I tried that again &mdash;
-and this time it worked much better!&nbsp;
+and this time it has worked much better!&nbsp;
 ;-)

 Aside from actual hands-on software development,